wimblerobotics/football_demo/README.md

 After every second, the away team score is decremented and the home team score is incremented.

 After every second, the home team takes a timeout, reducing the number of underline symbols showing in the home team score window.
+After all three timeouts are gone, taking additional timeouts has no effect.

 From the 5th second through the 10th second, the game clock is allowed to decrement.